rajivsambharya/rajivsambharya.github.io/_pages/talks__.md

 }
 </style>

-## Learning Semidefinite Programs
-INFORMS Annual Meeting in Anaheim (hybrid)\
-October 27 2021

-## Learning 2 Convexify
+## End-to-End Learning to Warm-Start for Real-Time Quadratic Optimization
-ICCOPT at Lehigh University\
+NYC Operations Day at Columbia University\
-July 26 2022
+May 5 2023\

 ## End-to-End Learning to Warm-Start for Real-Time Quadratic Optimization
 INFORMS Annual Meeting in Indianapolis\